publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1821.md

             and will abide by any other monitoring, compliance, or enforcement requirement related to fishery conservation and management which is included in such agreement.

-        (3) The foreign nation and the owners or operators of all of the fishing vessels of such nation shall not, in any year, harvest an amount of fish which exceeds such nation’s allocation of the total allowable level of foreign fishing, as determined under subsection (e) of this section.
+        (3) The foreign nation and the owners or operators of all of the fishing vessels of such nation shall not, in any year, harvest an amount of fish which exceeds such nation’s allocation of the total allowable level of foreign fishing, as determined under subsection (e).

         (4)